lxc-jp/lxd-ja/doc/doc-cheat-sheet.md

 ---
 orphan: true
+myst:
   substitutions:
     reuse_key: "This is **included** text."
     advanced_reuse_key: "This is a substitution that includes a code block:
                        ```
                        code block
                        ```"